 The soul of an orchestra is its musicians.
 Many of the founding 120 musicians of China Philharmonic have retired or chosen different career paths, yet new recruitments maintained and further raised the orchestra’s standard to higher levels.
 These young musicians are deeply touched by the orchestra’s spirits and have become the core of this artistic ensemble.

 A distinctive style of the orchestra has been established during its first 15 years, and “the Sound of China Philharmonic” is widely recognized as the extravagant yet elegant, structurally marvelous yet melodically lyrical, and deeply emotional.
-The past fifteen years encompasses all the emotional elements found in music, regardless joy, pain, hardships or ups and downs.
-However this is the moment to celebrate the orchestra and its great course immortalized by the deceased and the being, the old and the young, the knowledged and the philistine, the maestri and the rising stars.
+The past seventeen years encompasses all the emotional elements found in music, regardless joy, pain, hardships or ups and downs.
+However, this is the moment to celebrate the orchestra and its great course immortalized by the deceased and the being, the old and the young, the knowledge and the philistine, the maestro and the rising stars.
 The CPO pays homage to them for all their contributions.

 Thanks to all our persistent companions!